tjcrone/talks/pangeo_showcase_2023_02_15/slides.md

 ## Today's Categories

- - Book
+ - Jupyter Book
- - Content and Flow
+ - Content and Flow of the Course
    - Zero to Xarray with Pangeo
  - Pedagogical Mechanics
  - Platform - Pangeo ... yes!